2025 Japanese House of Councillors election: LDP-Komeito alliance

 The ruling LDP signed an agreement with the Komeito (their coalition partner since 2012) in February regarding cooperation in the election, which stated that the LDP would support Komeito candidates in five districts and set conditions for Komeito support of those implicated in the slush fund scandal.

 At the LDP’s party convention on 9 March, Ishiba said the party should aim to unify and return to its roots of “people-friendly politics.”
 The day earlier Ishiba stated he wanted to “win at all costs.”

 Ishiba’s former leadership rival Takayuki Kobayashi criticized Ishiba’s speech, claiming he did not get a sense of a string message from the Prime Minister; others believed the part’s minority status in the Diet hurt the LDP, and Ishiba's efforts to shape the country’s national agenda.
 Sanae Takaichi, also a former LDP leadership rival, was critical of Ishiba's speech as well.

 Kobayashi would later advise the party to assess Ishiba's presidential election manifesto & the party's previous general election manifesto ahead of the summer upper house election, arguing that the party should check on progress.

 On the same day as Ishiba's speech, Mio Sugita was revealed as an endorsed candidate for proportional representation in the election.
 In 2022 and 2023, Sugita had been found guilty of human rights violations by the Sapporo Legal Affairs Bureau for posting discriminatory statements against ethnic Koreans, LGBT people and others on her blog.
 Sugita's remarks, for which she apologized, were largely considered to be racist.

 The Asahi Shimbun reported that the LDP's decision to endorse the controversial former lawmaker was likely due to requests from the conservative wing of the faction close to the late Prime Minister Shinzo Abe, whom Sugita was said to be close to.

 On 11 April 2025, LDP Chief Advisor Tarō Asō described the election situation as an "emergency" for the LDP, and stated that the ruling parties had to maintain their majority in the upper house.

 The Komeito published a draft manifesto centered around lowering gas prices and getting rid of provisional gas taxes.
-Regarding tariffs imposed by the United States, Chief Representative Tetsuo Saito argued that "the most effective [economic response] would be a tax cut," and said that a cash handout should be distributed in the meantime until tax cut are implemented so as to provide relief to citizens.
+Regarding tariffs imposed by the United States, Chief Representative Tetsuo Saito argued that "the most effective [economic response] would be a tax cut," and said that a cash handout should be distributed in the meantime until tax cuts are implemented so as to provide relief to citizens.

 Mainichi reported that the coalition could only afford to lose 16 seats to avoid losing their majority in the upper house.